 4. Reduce stress

-In 2021, the American Heart Association stated that psychological health is directly associated with heart disease.
+The American Heart Association has stated that psychological health is directly associated with heart disease.
 Chronic or long-lasting stress can trigger a heart attack or angina in the elderly.
 Stress can increase inflammation in the body, which negatively affects the arteries.
 Therefore, it increases the risk of high blood pressure, hypertension, and other risk factors associated with heart disease.

-Additionally, a 2018 study also suggests that stress can be a risk factor for cardiomyopathy.
+Additionally, stress has also been recognized as a risk factor for cardiomyopathy.
 It is a progressive disease that weakens the heart muscle and results in severe cardiovascular events.
 Try meditation, explore hobbies, indulge in social activities, or join support groups to reduce the impact of stressful events in life.

 5. Sleep well